ZawadiSumba66/sql-zoo-quizess/README.md

 # sql-zoo-quizess
-In this project i have created different sql quizzes from zoo which implement  statements, clauses and functions
+In this project i have created different sql quizzes from zoo which implement  statements, clauses.